graphcore/graphcore-cloud-tools/examples_utils/benchmarks/README.md

 2. Follow the installation and setup guide for the application you want to benchmark, provided in their respective READMEs

-3. run `pip install -r requirements.txt` in this directory
+3. run `pip install -e .` in this directory

 ## Usage
-Interacting with benchmarking is all done through the `run_benchmarks.py` script.
+Interacting with benchmarking is all done through the examples_utils module.
 To run a specific benchmark, provide a path to the yaml file containing the benchmark and the name of the benchmark itself:
 ```
-python3 run_benchmarks.py --spec <PATH_TO_YAML> --benchmark <BENCHMARK_NAME>
+python3 -m examples_utils benchmark --spec <PATH_TO_YAML> --benchmark <BENCHMARK_NAME>
 ```
 And the script will do some setup, run the benchmark, and collect + post-process outputs into logs, normally written to the cwd.

 Some examples:
 ```
-python3 run_benchmarks.py --spec /path/to/application/benchmarks.yml
+python3 -m examples_utils benchmark --spec /path/to/application/benchmarks.yml
-python3 run_benchmarks.py --spec /path/to/application/benchmarks.yml --benchmark benchmark_1 benchmark_2
+python3 -m examples_utils benchmark --spec /path/to/application/benchmarks.yml --benchmark benchmark_1 benchmark_2
-python3 run_benchmarks.py --spec /path/to/application/benchmarks.yml /path/to/another/application/benchmarks.yml
+python3 -m examples_utils benchmark --spec /path/to/application/benchmarks.yml /path/to/another/application/benchmarks.yml
 ```

 ## Other functionality